 You may also like:

-- Check Here IRCC Latest Processing Times As Of August 16!
+- Check New IRCC Processing Times As of March 29

 Why have immigration allocation numbers increased?